cscart/docs/install/moving_to_another_server.rst

 Step 2.
 Copy the Files of Your Store to the New Server
 ======================================================

 2.1.
 Make an archive with all the files of your store.
-The way you make an archive depends on your CS-Cart installation:
+The way you make an archive depends on your installation:

 * If your old store is installed on a host with **cPanel**, go to **cPanel → Files → File Manager**, select all the files of your store, and click **Compress**.
 Then select the newly created archive and click **Download**.